14 Designing Your Open Text in Pressbooks

 • Digital PDF: Export and download the digital PDF instead if you do not plan on printing the file.
 Digital PDFs can be used online and can contain hyperlinks for easier navigation.

-• EPUB: Export an EPUB to make the book available in the file format used by nearly all eBook distributors, including Amazon, Apple’s iBooks, Nook, Kobo, Google Play, Smashwords and many more.
+• EPUB: Export an EPUB to make the book available in the file format used by nearly all ebook distributors, including Amazon, Apple’s iBooks, Nook, Kobo, Google Play, Smashwords and many more.

 You can also export several other experimental formats of your book.
 Note that Pressbooks does not provide technical support for any of the following file types: